ZMAINW Self Defense

 Instructors are not perfect and all-knowing.
 I am not an exception to this rule.
 Everything you see or hear taught as self-defense should be questioned thoroughly.
 You should use proper discernment and critical thinking as you read about self-defense here or anywhere else online.

 It is always okay to say no!
 No matter the time or place, you have a voice, and it is up to every individual in every community to make sure that all voices are heard.
 If you do not feel comfortable at any point, it is perfectly fine to step away from whatever situation you are in.
 This includes stepping away from self-defense training if it makes you uneasy.

 Treat everyone around you with respect and care.
 This is an important virtue in life but becomes all the more important when discussing topics of self-defense with people.
 I expect each of us, myself included, to exemplify this behavior.

 Self-defense does not require intensive study to perfect.
 It is a collection of ideas, habits, and tools that promote well-being in dangerous environments.
 Implementing self-defense should be equally accessible to all who are able, no matter how much training a person has in it.

 As a martial arts instructor with many years of experience, I can confidently say that self-defense is not martial arts, and martial arts is not self-defense.
-While martial arts practice might be able to add tools to the toolbox, believing it is a good form of protection is ultimately going to cause more problems than it will solve.
-I have listed my reasoning for this at the end of this document.
+While martial arts practice might be able to add physical and mental resolve, believing that the arts are a good form of protection is ultimately going to cause more problems than it will solve.

 I like to think of basic self-defense as having four main topics of interest: